Sheratan095/42Buddy/README.md

 # 42 BUDDY

-A vscode extension to help all [42](https://42.fr/) studens during their path in the school
+A vscode extension to help all [42](https://42.fr/) students during their path in the school

 Vs code marketplace link: [Sheratan.42buddy](https://marketplace.visualstudio.com/items?itemName=Sheratan.42buddy)